mrsilver76/retrobat-runner/README.md

 - After EmulationStation is running, the mouse cursor is now moved away to the top-right and is no longer visible.
 - Improved responsiveness to account for any Bluetooth controllers with sluggish input.
 - To support DirectInput controllers, the ability to define custom combination buttons and the ability to complete a combination on different controllers was removed.
-- Significantly improved the quality of the code and applied consistent code formatting
+- Significantly improved the quality of the code and applied consistent code formatting.
+- Reduced the CPU usage when EmulationStation is running.
+- Added the ability to enable debugging mode from the command line using `/debug`.
+- Added the ability to enable test mode from the command line using `/test` (this opens Notepad instead of RetroBat).

 ### 1.1.0 (22nd December 2024)
  - Added option to automatically start with Windows from the system tray.
- - Cleaned up the "About" tray menu item
+ - Cleaned up the "About" tray menu item.
  - Tidied up the documentation to focus more on people who just want to use the executable.

 ### 1.0.1 (1st December 2024)
-- Implemented workaround to resolve an issue where EmulationStation isn't the active window after starting up
+- Implemented workaround to resolve an issue where EmulationStation isn't the active window after starting up.
 - Implemented workaround to resolve a strange issue where the controllers may continue to rumble longer than 1/4 of a second.
 - When rumbling is enabled, a sound will also be played.
 - README tidied up and now includes specific warning about lack of support for DirectInput controllers.